 This is where Zen Breathing can help you calm down, dis-identify yourself from the trance and start to regain control of your life.

-Once free of the tyranny of the Monkey Mind, you actually create spare brain capacity so that you can perform much more competently and confidently in all walks of life.
+And once free, you actually create spare brain capacity so that you can perform much more competently and confidently in all walks of life.

 First steps to self-mastery

 Indeed, if we’re to continue to evolve as a species I see it as the vital next step on the ladder.
+We all need to master our trance states – how to go in and, more importantly, how to come out if the trance is not serving us.